sal55/langs/pcl/readme.md

 The quality is not good enough for others to use (and the support needed is not practical).
 So it's just being presented here as another example of what such a product can look like.
 People are welcome to take away anything that sounds useful.

+This one is primarily aimed at x64 machines running Windows.

 ### Components

 The programs I've been working on are:

 * **pc.exe** A program that can take PCL source code and turn it into ASM/EXE/DLL (or even C).
 No separate assemblers or linkers are needed for EXE or DLL targets.

 * **pc.dll** A library version which is what would most likely be used from other languages.
-While this can also read PCL source, probably the API will be used to generate in-memory PCL more efficiently.
-(Not ready.)
+This can process PCL source but it also has an API.

 I wanted this project to be a small, single, self-contained executable.
-And so far it is (when using pc.exe or pc.dll).
-The current size is something over 0.2MB, which can generate all the files in the examples, and might end up as 0.25MB.
-(Doing the C output requires a 30KB addition, but a C backend is unlikely to co-exist in the same program.)
+The current size of pc.exe is something over 0.2MB, which can generate all the files in the examples, and might end up as 0.25MB.
+(Except test.c which used a different backend component.)

-While PC.EXE can process PCL source into EXE at some 1.2M lines/second and 4MB of code per second even on my slow PC, generating PCL source is likely tp be a bottleneck.
-The recommended way is to use the API.
-However generating a source file is the simplest way to use the produce (see cdemo.c).
+While PC.EXE can process PCL source into EXE at some 1.2MLoC/4MB of code per second even on my slow PC, the recommended way is to use the API to generate in-memory PCL.
+However generating a source file is the simplest way to use the product (see cdemo.c).

 Associated programs are:

 * **mm.exe** The compiler for my systems language that has been adapted to generate PCL.
-However the necessary parts of PC have been compiled into the executable (DLL interface not ready) and it uses the API.
+This incorporates the necessary parts of PC (I like it to be self-contained) and it uses the API.
 Possible outputs are ASM/EXE/DLL/PCL Source.

 * **aa.exe** My assembler/linker, necessary to turn ASM source into EXE/DLL/OBJ.

-I will use 'PC' to refer to the software (be it in pc.exe, pc.dll or incorporated) to process PCL code)
+I will use 'PC' to refer to the software (be it in pc.exe, pc.dll or incorporated) to process PCL code.

 ### Characteristics